Home

 Likewise, once in a while, a December evening (mid-summer-month) will send you inside to get a light jacket for a very cool breeze.

-I want to give you information from a personal point of view about our typical climate during the months of each “season” here in the Kalahari so that you will come well prepared when visiting Namibia.
+I want to give you information from a personal point of view about our typical climate during the months of each season here in the Kalahari so that you will come well prepared when visiting Namibia.

-Autumn (Fall) in March, April and May
+Autumn in March, April and May

-The first signs of autumn appear during the shorter, cooler days of March.
 Usually by this time we are so exhausted by the heat of summer that these early autumn days are received by all the people of the Kalahari as welcome refreshment.

 We love this part of the year most, since by now we have received (if it was a good year) enough rain and this ensures colorful and lush vegetation.
 The red sand is covered with tall, green grass and the leaves of the trees look fresh and washed.